A figure-of-merit-based framework to evaluate photovoltaic materials

 \section{Abstract}

-I propose a general quantitative framework to evaluate the quality, track the historical development, and guide future optimization of photovoltaic (PV) absorbers at any development level, including both experimentally synthesized and computer-simulated materials.
-The framework is based on a PV figure of merit designed to include efficiency limitations due to imperfect photocarrier collection that are not included in classic detailed balance methods derived from the Shockley-Queisser limit.
-A more stringent set of figure-of-merit-driven efficiency limits including collection losses are calculated for 28 experimentally synthesized PV absorbers and 9 PV absorbers simulated by electronic structure methods.
-Among emerging absorbers for which no working solar cells have yet been reported, there are very large differences in their likelihood to achieve high PV efficiencies in the future.
+I propose a general quantitative framework to evaluate the quality, track the historical development, and guide future optimization of photovoltaic (PV) absorbers at any development level, both lab-made and computer-simulated.
+The framework is centered around a PV figure of merit designed to include efficiency limitations that are not captured by classic detailed balance methods derived from the Shockley-Queisser limit.
+A more stringent set of figure-of-merit-driven efficiency limits are calculated for 28 experimentally synthesized PV absorbers and 10 PV computationally modeled absorbers.
+Among early-stage absorbers, this analysis reveals very large differences in their likelihood of achieving high PV efficiencies in the future.
 Since the proposed figure of merit is instantly evaluated from a single equation, it can be a suitable objective function for closed-loop research on PV materials in autonomous labs, while also providing a quantitative bridge between computationally determined material properties and PV efficiency.